dcortesnet/4geeks-random-card-generator/README.md

 # 4geeks Random Card Generator &middot; ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

+Basic exercise of generating random cards with HTML, CSS and Javascript.
+This exercise is part of the complete 4Geeks Academy course.

 Create an algorithm that randomly builds a card on every refresh:

 - Every time the website refreshes, a new random card needs to show.